How To: Safari's Secret Weapon to Distraction-Free Browsing Gives You Complete Control Over Webpage Annoyances

 What Distraction Control Does for You in Safari

-The new anti-distraction feature in Safari, Distraction Control, was quietly introduced in beta versions of iOS 18, iPadOS 18, and MacOS Sequoia.
-It will be available to everyone in September when the stable version of Safari 18 is released.
+The new anti-distraction feature in Safari, Distraction Control, was quietly introduced in beta versions of iOS 18, iPadOS 18, and MacOS Sequoia, which were released on Sept.
+16.

 Distraction Control gives you complete control over tricky elements on a webpage that would typically prevent you from easily seeing what you came to see in the first place.
 You simply turn on Distraction Control and remove any unwanted elements from the webpage that were blocking important information, following you around when scrolling, and so on.